nygeog/beh_public/meetings/readme.md

 ---

+##2015-04-28

+* Presenting tonight on our Distributed Building Height Predicting GPS signal error as measured by Average Distance to Roadbed in Census Block.
+	* Should be able to show some slides next week if time permits and if the stats analyst can come by.
+She is a CUMC employee and Biostats grad.

+* Digging through project from March 2013 for Nicolia.
+	* Rush job so, limited documentation.

+* Planning on updating the online applications for data collection in the field.

+* Preparing maps for RdP field visits.

+* Developing curriculum for teaching open source GIS in Brazil.

 ##2015-04-21

 Working on:

 * RdP mapping for study participant interviews.

 * Sent the NAAS data to Matt P. that I sent to Kate.